carpentries-incubator/scons-novice/episodes/02-sconscript-files.md

 ---
-title: Makefiles
+title: SConscript files
 teaching: 30
 exercises: 10
 ---

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Recognize the key parts of a Makefile, rules, targets, dependencies and actions.
+- Recognize the key parts of the SConstruct file, tasks, targets, sources, and actions.
-- Write a simple Makefile.
+- Write a simple SConstruct file.
-- Run Make from the shell.
+- Run SCons from the shell.
 - Explain when and why to mark targets as `.PHONY`.
 - Explain constraints on dependencies.